Artezaru/pysdic/docs/source/api_documentation/point_cloud.rst

 Example of a simple PointCloud workflow
 -------------------------------------------

-Here is an example of a simple workflow using the PointCloud class:
+Here is an example of a simple workflow using the :class:`PointCloud` class:

-First create a PointCloud object from a NumPy array:
+First create a :class:`PointCloud` object from a NumPy array:

 .. code-block:: python